In-Water Structures Restoration Projects

 Canonto Lake – In-Water Structures Project

-With confirmed funding for 2018 from Fisheries and Oceans Canada Recreational Fisheries Conservation Partnership Program, Watersheds Canada, with support from the Canonto Lake Property Owners Association (CLPOA) and Lanark County Stewardship Council (LCSC), conducted site visits to determine and map out enhancement sites for the in-water brush bundle structures.
-The goal of this project was to make fish habitat enhancements in Canonto Lake through the deployment of 18 in-water brush bundles structures.
+With confirmed funding for 2018 from Fisheries and Oceans Canada Recreational Fisheries Conservation Partnership Program, Watersheds Canada, with support from the Canonto Lake Property Owners Association and Lanark County Stewardship Council, conducted site visits to determine and map out enhancement sites for the in-water brush bundle structures.
+The goal of this project was to make fish habitat enhancements in Canonto Lake, Ontario through the deployment of 18 in-water brush bundles structures.

 Christie Lake Fish Habitat Project